Placing manufactured goods on the EU market from 1 January 2021

 UK conformity assessment bodies cannot carry out mandatory conformity assessment for products being placed on the EU market.

-Speak to your testing body or solicitor for advice on how conformity processes for your good will be affected from 1 January 2021.
+Speak to your testing body or solicitor for advice on conformity processes.

 Appoint an EU-recognised notified body